tompston/gomarvin/assets/README.md

 - [x] explain init project structure in README.md
 - [x] add the new body types to TS interfaces
 - [x] add mysql + sqlite support (functions.sql, sqlc.yaml, database.go, go.mod)
-- [ ] finish the TS functions that fetch the endpoints
+- [x] finish the TS functions that fetch the endpoints
+- [x] cors enabled at first (Fiber only, currently)
+- [x] gomarvin version in ts file
+- [x] Expand postman tests
 - [ ] refactor functions that generate templates with one module at a time
-- [ ] Expand postman tests
 - [ ] figure out the next framework to add once this is done
-- [ ] gomarvin version in ts file
-- [ ] cors enabled at first

 ### Frontend